neuromatch/mexa-hack/rules.md

 Judges include people with a variety of expertise including AI engineers, AI researchers, mental health experts (clinicians and researchers), lived experience experts, and industry leaders.

 ### Awards and Recognition
-All teams will receive a certificate of participation and be featured on our website (unless teams opt-out).
+All teams who submit a final project will be featured on our website (unless teams opt out).

+First place will receive $200 USD per participant, second place will receive $100 USD per participant, and third place will receive $50 USD per participant.
+Prizes are dependent on legal restrictions and the ability to receive money via Bill.com; we will discuss an alternative if necessary.